rdbreak/rhce7env/README.md

 Keytab is provided on http://ipa.test.example.com/system.keytab

 ## Help
-If you're having problems with the environment, please submit an issue by going to the `ISSUE` tab at the top.
+If you're having problems with the environment, please submit an issue by going to the `ISSUES` tab at the top.
 If you have more questions, looking for practice exams to use against this environment, or just looking for a fantastic Red Hat community to join, please navigate to #practiceexam in the [Red Hat Certs Slack Workspace](https://join.slack.com/t/redhat-certs/shared_invite/enQtNjAxNDc3MzYyMTAxLWZlM2ZhMGRlNGI2YjQyMzQ4NWEyNDIyYTJiNzcxM2E1ZDVkZmQ4MzU2MTc0ZDRlNzg2MTU5NWIwZjFjZDdjMGE).